 - Autozone, 408-778-2840

 Home generated sharps (disposable hypodermic needles, syringes, lancets, and other medical devices used for self-injection or blood test) must be properly disposed of.
 They are accepted by the Santa Clara County HHW program or at the San Martin Transfer Station.
 There is also a sharps collection bin at the Centennial Recreation Center, 171 W. Edmundson Avenue.

 Prescription Drug Disposal

 Do not flush expired or unused medications down the toilet!
 Prescription and over-the-counter drugs are not completely removed when passing through waste water treatment plants.
 Harm to marine and plant life can be caused by improper disposal.
-Visit Unwanted and unused prescription medications can be disposed of in the blue collection bin in the lobby of the Morgan Hill Police Department, 16200 Vineyard Boulevard, open weekdays, 8 a.m.- 7 p.m.
+Unwanted and unused prescription medications can be disposed of in a secure bin in the lobby of the Morgan Hill Police Department, 16200 Vineyard Boulevard, 24 hours a day, 7 days a week.

 Medication Education & Disposal information.